The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 • Export worldwide to over 40 countries

-Our employees and you, our customers, have contributed to our success.
-New requirements motivate us to get our own innovations and combine competence and tradition for decades.
+Our employees and you, our customers, have made a significant contribution to our success.
+New demands motivate us to develop our own innovations, combining expertise and tradition for decades.

-We are successful when they are.
-Build on our over 168 years of experience!
+We succeed when you do.
+Benefit from our over 168 years of experience!

 Your Feldhaus Team